 In 2011 I started a website named www.avdhessharya.com.

-Later I realized that the extra ‘s’ in my name was drawing undesirable attention and at times ridicule as well.
+Later I realised that the extra ‘s’ in my name was drawing unwanted attention and at times ridicule as well.
 One of my voice over clients had commented when I had given her my visiting card, “Oh!
 Was there a time when you had to change the spelling of your name?”
 To be honest, she had a kind of sarcasm in her voice that made me uncomfortable.

 So I decided to change it from ‘Avdhessh Arya’ back to ‘Avdhesh Arya.’

 Then I purchased www.avdhesharya.com and moved my old website www.avdhessharya.com to that domain.
-In doing so I lost the link juice and all the social shares I had in my articles.
+In doing so, I lost the link juice and all the social shares I had in my articles.